Callosa de Segura

 Callosa de Segura ([kaˈʎosa ðe seˈɣuɾa]) is a municipality in the comarca of Vega Baja del Segura in the Valencian Community, Spain.
 It contains the historic monument of the Church of St Martin.

-Callosa de Segura is a traditional Spanish-speaking town located north-west of Orihuela.
+Callosa de Segura is a traditional Spanish-speaking town located north-east of Orihuela.
 It can be reached via the A-7 (E15) motorway, junction 79, or from the AP-7 motorway, junction 733 and is situated just 30 minutes from Alicante and Murcia airports and 30 minutes from Guardamar beach.

 The town is dominated by the Sierra de Callosa mountains standing behind it, and some of the houses of the town creep up the side of the mountain together with various crops high up on terraced slopes.